 - Focus groups

 - User trials

-Within the evaluate phase, these methods might be used to gain insights on the proposed design solutions, which may be embodied through storyboards or prototypes.
-Note that many of the same methods might have been used in the Explore phase to help understand how users behave with existing solutions.
+Within the Evaluate phase, these methods can be used to gain insights on the proposed design solutions, which may be embodied through storyboards or prototypes.
+Note that some of the same methods may also have been used in the Explore phase to help understand how users behave with existing solutions.

-In this activity, a range of relevant experts use their knowledge and judgement to systematically evaluate concepts.
-The purpose of formative evaluation is to identify potential issues and give recommendations for how the concept could be improved.
+In this activity, a range of relevant experts use their knowledge and judgement to systematically evaluate the proposed concepts.
+They can provide both formative and summative feedback.
+Formative feedback identifies potential issues and gives recommendations for how the concept could be improved.
 Conversely, the purpose of summative evaluation is to objectively compare and rank different concepts.

-The concepts may be evaluated from lots of different perspectives, which could include user experience, accessibility, operational feasibility, technical risk, financial or environmental.
-It’s important to consider whether the expert who are performing these judgements have a vested interest in achieving a particular outcome, and whether this could skew the objectivity.
+The concepts may be evaluated from lots of different perspectives, such as user experience, accessibility, operational feasibility, and technical, financial or environmental risk.
+It’s important to consider whether the experts providing the feedback have a vested interest in achieving a particular outcome, and whether this could skew the objectivity of the feedback.

-From an accessibility perspective, expert appraisals might include an access audit and / or a website accessibility audit.
-The capability loss simulation tools available on this site can assist with expert appraisals, helping experts to communicate how capability loss may affect interactions with products or services.
+From an accessibility perspective, expert appraisals might include an access audit and/or a website accessibility audit.
+The capability loss simulation tools available on this website can assist with expert appraisals, helping experts to assess and communicate how capability loss affects interactions with products or services.
 These include the Cambridge simulation gloves and glasses.
 Furthermore, the Clari-Fi tool provides a way of evaluating the visual accessibility of text and icons within apps and websites that are displayed on mobile phones.